khushiisharmaa/TECHNOHACKS/README.md

 In this task, we calculate summary statistics (mean, median, mode, standard deviation) for the cleaned dataset.

 **Instructions**:
-- Execute the `summary_statistics.ipynb` notebook to calculate summary statistics.
+- Execute the `TASK2.ipynb` notebook to calculate summary statistics.
 - The notebook will display the calculated statistics for the dataset.

 ## Task 3: Visualization using Histogram